-The foundation of Polenergia Group's Sustainable Development Strategy objectives is a commitment to operate with due diligence.
-Members of Polenergia Group's governing bodies are fully aware of the multidimensional impact of the business.
+The foundation of Polenergia Group's Sustainable nation Development Strategy objectives is a commitment to operate of with due diligence.
+Members of Polenergia Group's governing ources, bodies are fully aware of the multidimensional impact of the r business.
 Therefore, new initiatives are always preceded by thorough studies assessing their potential effects on both the environment and society.

-The table below presents a mapping of the areas of influence identified as significant in the materiality studies to the objectives of the Business Strategy.
+Inment up has The table below presents a mapping of the areas of influence nent identified as significant in the materiality studies to the Group's objectives of the Business Strategy. ating nitted